-- (1) Amounts in this column reflect the grant date fair value of SSARs and RSUs computed in accordance with FASB ASC Topic 718.
+- (1) - Amounts in this column reflect the grant date fair value of SSARs and RSUs computed in accordance with FASB ASC Topic 718.
 These amounts do not represent the actual amounts paid to or realized by the executive for these awards during the applicable fiscal year.
-Assumptions used in the calculation of these amounts are included in the Equity Based Compensation footnote to the consolidated financial statements that are included in our Annual Report on Form 10-K for the year ended December 28, 2024. - (2) During Fiscal Year 2023, certain officers and key employees were granted PSUs.
+Assumptions used in the calculation of these amounts are included in the Equity Based Compensation footnote to the consolidated financial statements that are included in our Annual Report on Form 10-K for the year ended December 28, 2024.

+During Fiscal Year 2023, certain officers and key employees were granted PSUs.
 On the grant date, the performance conditions were not deemed probable and therefore, the grant date fair value of the PSUs is not included in the "Equity Awards" column.
-The grant date fair value of the PSUs assuming maximum performance, would have been as follows: Mr. Brown \$713,299; Mr. Hekking \$553,829; Mr. Noot \$529,124; Mr. Neidig \$434,996; and Mr. Foukas \$487,630.
-The valuations of the PSUs for Fiscal Year 2023 were calculated using a Monte Carlo simulation, the assumptions for which are set forth in Note L of the Notes to the Consolidated Financial Statements in the Company's Annual Report on form 10-K for the fiscal year ended December 28, 2024. - (3) Amounts paid as cash bonus in subsequent fiscal year for performance realized in prior fiscal year (i.e., results of 2024 Bonus Plan paid out in first quarter of Fiscal Year 2025) under our short-term incentive plan discussed in the Compensation Discussion and Analysis section of this Proxy Statement. - (4) Amount disclosed in this column for Mr. Brown reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$10,000; and (iii) \$22,106, which is the aggregate incremental cost of Mr. Brown's non-business use of the Company's aircraft. - (5) Amount disclosed in this column for Mr. Hekking reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$3,445. - (6) Amount disclosed in this column for Mr. Noot reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$10,000. - (7) Amount disclosed in this column for Mr. Neidig reflects employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075. - (8) Amount disclosed in this column for Mr. Foukas reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$11,550; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$1,435.
+The grant date fair value of the PSUs assumptions grant may be represented that the property of the PSUs assumptions for which are set forth in Note L of the Notes to the Consolidated Financial Statements in the Company's Annual Report on form 10-K for the fiscal year ended December 28, 2024.

+Amounts paid as cash bonus in subsequent fiscal year for performance realized in prior fiscal year (i.e., results of 2024 Bonus Plan paid out in first quarter of Fiscal Year 2025) under our short-term incentive plan discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
+(2) (3) - Amount disclosed in this column for Mr. Brown reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$10,000; and (iii) \$22,106, which is the aggregate incremental cost" of the.
+Brown's non-business use for the Company's aircraft.

+Amount disclosed in this column for Mr. Hekking reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$3,445.
+(4) - (5) - Amount disclosed in this column for Mr. Not reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$10,000.

+Amount disclosed in this column for Mr. Not reflects: (i) employer's matching contributions to the executive's 401(k) plan in the amount of \$12,075; and (ii) employer's matching contribution to the executive's Deferred Compensation Plan in the amount of \$10,000.